 Midwest Train Routes

-The Midwest has more passenger rail service than you might expect, with more than 15 Amtrak routes plus multiple commuter lines.
-Chicago is the region’s major hub for long-distance trains, and several states (including Illinois, Wisconsin, Michigan, and Missouri) have frequent regional service.
-Explore the full list of Midwest train routes below, and don’t miss the 10 best Midwest Amtrak trips for top travel ideas.
+The Midwest has more than 15 Amtrak routes, plus multiple commuter lines operated by other rail services.
+Chicago is the region’s major hub for long-distance trains, and several states (including Illinois, Wisconsin, Michigan, and Missouri) have frequent regional rail service.

 Note that the Census Bureau definition of Midwest states was used: Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota and Wisconsin.